katarinarosiak/JavaScript-Basic-Exercises/README.md

-#Those are excercies from a preparation part of the course #
+#Excercies from a preparation part of the Launch School Curriculum#